-A common pattern within Tapestry is the use of filtering pipelines.
-Another name for a pipeline is a filter chain; an example of this is the Filter and FilterChain interfaces inside the Servlet API.
+The PipelineBuilder Service is a service used to create pipelines, also known as filter chains.
+An example of this is the Filter and FilterChain interfaces inside the Servlet API.

 In this pattern, an existing service is decorated with a filter.
 The filter will delegate to the service, but has the chance to alter or replace parameters before invoking the method, and can perform operations before returning.
-This is similar to chain of command, but differs in that there are two interfaces (the service interface and the filter interface) and that each filter invokes the next filter via the service interface.
-In chain of command, the chain invokes each method, which must return before the next command in the chain is invoked.
+This is similar to chain of responsibility, but differs in that there are two interfaces (the service interface and the filter interface) and that each filter invokes the next filter via the service interface.
+In contrast, in the chain of responsibility, the chain invokes each method, which must return before the next command in the chain is invoked.

 The service interface and the filter interface are closely related: the filter interface must match the service interface method for method, but each method of the filter interface must have an additional parameter whose type is the service interface.
 For example, a pipeline that performed string transformations might use the following interfaces:

 An implementation of the filter might look like:

 Alternately, the filter could pass input to delegate unchanged, but invoke toUpperCase() on the result:

 The PipelineBuilder Service (API) is useful for constructing pipelines.
 The service is often injected into a service builder method, along with an ordered configuration of services.

 What the builder accomplishes is to represent each filter in the pipeline as an instance of the service interface.

 Pipeline Calling Sequence